navis-org/pymaid/README.md

 Optional:

 - [iGraph](http://www.igraph.org) - graph library written C++ (faster).
-PyMaid will try using this over NetworkX if available
+PyMaid will try using this over NetworkX if available.
-- [rpy2](https://rpy2.readthedocs.io/en/version_2.8.x/) - in order to use the `pymaid.rmaid` module you must setup R and install rpy2 manually
+- [rpy2](https://rpy2.readthedocs.io/en/version_2.8.x/) - in order to use the `pymaid.rmaid` module you must setup R and install rpy2 manually.
-- [pyoctree](https://pypi.python.org/pypi/pyoctree/) - used to calculate points in volume, highly recommended
+- [pyoctree](https://pypi.python.org/pypi/pyoctree/) - used to calculate points in volume, highly recommended.
-- [shapely](https://shapely.readthedocs.io/en/latest/) - required if you want 2D plots of CATMAID volumes
+- [shapely](https://shapely.readthedocs.io/en/latest/) - required if you want 2D plots of CATMAID volumes.

 ## Quickstart: